 Free Press Unlimited’s statement of accounts is drawn up in accordance with the revised Dutch Accounting Standards for Fundraising Institutions, Richtlijn 650 (version 2011).
 This Standard is in line with international standards, general guidelines and the CBF quality standard.

-The financial report for 2016 has been drawn up on the basis of a consolidation of the financial accounts of Stichting Free Press Unlimited, Free Voice South Sudan (FVSS) and our office in Eastern Europe.
+The financial report for 2017 has been drawn up on the basis of a consolidation of the financial accounts of Stichting Free Press Unlimited, Eastern Africa office and our office in Eastern Europe.
 We are obliged to include the items from the latter two organisations in our accounts, to comply with the stipulations of the Guideline for annual reporting and our formal consultation and participation structure.
-Nevertheless, Free Press Unlimited intends this to be a purely temporary arrangement – one that we strive to abolish as soon as possible in the case of both FVSS and our office in Eastern Europe.
-Free Press Unlimited wishes to emphasise that in actuality, both foundations will operate on an independent basis.
+Nevertheless, Free Press Unlimited intends this to be a purely temporary arrangement – one that we strive to abolish as soon as possible in the case of both Eastern Africa Office and our office in Eastern Europe.
+Free Press Unlimited wishes to emphasise that in actuality, both foundations will operate on an independent basis

 Intangible fixed assets